Our2020View/Our2020View.github.io/miscmods.md

 <img src="/assets/web20Amp15.jpg"/>

-As explained in the "Dedicated 20 Amp Circuit" description, the location for the new receptacle was partially chosen for its convenient proximity to the lithium battery heater:
+As explained in the "Dedicated 20 Amp Circuit" description, the location for the new receptacle was partially chosen for its convenient proximity to the lithium battery heater and cab seating:

 <img src="/assets/web20Amp17.jpg"/>